freelock/eaglei-docker/README.md

 Main title displayed on the website.

-###  REPO_LOGO=/repository/assets/images/logo.png
+###  REPO_LOGO=/repository/images/logo.png

 Main logo used on the website.
-Note that repository/local gets symlinked to /opt/eaglei/assets, so you can place your logo in /opt/eaglei/assets/images/logo.png to have this loaded.
+Note that on container startup, files are copied from assets into the repository.
+So you can place your logo in /opt/eaglei/assets/images/logo.png to have this loaded.

 ###  REPO_CSS=/repository/styles/i.css